T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - CTRL+SHIFT+F10 - enable/disable software effects
 - CTRL+SHIFT+F9 - enable/disable profile auto switch
 - CTRL+SHIFT+1..9 - switch active profile to profile #N (profile order is the same as at "Profiles" tab)
+- CTRL+ALT+0..5 - switch active power mode (in case fan control enabled).
+0 is for Manual, 1..5 for system-defined.
 - F18 (on Alienware keyboards it's mapped to Fn+AlienFX) - cycle light mode (on-dim-off)

 Other shortcuts (only then application active):